 Direct Entry Positions: can be found in any type of organisation when a position becomes available.
 Typically, these are often found in small and medium sized enterprises (SMEs) that generally do not need to hire many graduates, although larger employers do advertise too.
 Your training is often less structured than on a Grad Scheme but you may be offered the opportunity to work toward a qualification if relevant.
 Vacancies can be advertised at any time of the year but they can have an immediate start date so you may need to apply late in your degree or wait until you finish your studies.

-There is no definitive list of companies that hire international students but the UK Home Office provides a Register of licensed sponsors which lists organisations who are licensed to sponsor work permits for workers coming from outside of the EU.
+There is no definitive list of companies that hire international students but the UK Home Office provides a Register of licensed sponsors which lists organisations who are licensed to sponsor work permits for workers coming from outside of the UK.
 This list is useful as a starting point for candidates seeking a visa but needs to be cross-referenced with current information on company careers pages or through speaking to the recruitment team.
+Recent WONKHE analysis explores which organisations sponsor international students and can be a useful tool to explore a variety of data.

 It’s important to know of any restrictions placed on your ability to work while studying in the UK and to be aware of the visa options that allow you to work in the UK after graduation.
 The rules on your permission to work in the UK are determined by which country you come from, whether you're an undergraduate or postgraduate student and whether you’ve completed your studies.
 The College’s International Student Support Team provide specialist immigration information and advice.